Senior Managers Regime Structure and Function

 The economic trauma caused by the financial crisis of 2008 may have faded in many of our memories, but financial regulators around the world are acting to prevent the mismanagement and market abuse that contributed to the economic downturn.
 The SMR imposes strict requirements on the most senior individuals performing the most critical roles in UK banking, as well as any employee in a position to impact the firm or its customers

-In addition to imposing a broadly-applicable and strict code of conduct, the SMR creates a three-tiered accountability system for managers in banking and insurance.
+In addition to imposing a broadly applicable and strict code of conduct, the SMR creates a three-tiered accountability system for managers in banking and insurance.
 First, the Regime requires companies to detail senior managers’ areas of personal responsibility within the regulated company in a “Statement of Responsibility.”
 Next, the data is translated into a “Firm Responsibility Map” which shows how people and their work duties line up.
 Senior managers are responsible for specific activities, which are referred to as “Prescribed Responsibilities” under the Regime, as well as their firm’s daily functions.
-By recording and organizing who within a regulated industry is responsible for what activities, the SMR makes is simpler to identify and correct non-compliance.
+By recording and organizing who within a regulated industry is responsible for what activities, the SMR makes it simpler to identify and correct non-compliance.

-Financial regulation with teeth
+Financial Regulation with Teeth

 When UK financial regulators announced the Senior Managers Regime, there were murmurs around the industry that it was nothing more than a paper tiger – a financial regulation that’s all bark and no bite.
 However, the financial regulators behind the Regime have already completed a major enforcement action this year that successfully curbed corporate corruption.